 Dangerous instances with online predators are somewhat out of your control and not the fault of your child.
 However, if your child chooses to use Omegle, you can encourage certain safety practices to protect them and keep these potentially dangerous situations from escalating.
 We believe your parenting approach, the age of your children and the expectations that you set for them are completely up to you.
 If you do not feel familiar enough with Omegle’s platform and want some ideas for safe practices, here are a few options:

 Visiting sites like Omegle can be fun and innocent but they may also open children up to communication with dangerous strangers and expose them to explicit content.
 Teaching your child about the dangers of this type of online interaction and setting clear expectations for how you expect them to handle certain situations will increase their likelihood of having a positive experience.
+Monitoring their activity with Cyber Dive's Aqua One can keep you informed on the websites they are spending time on and if Omegle is one of them.
 You can also prioritize the importance of open communication between you and your child if they have experiences that make them feel uncomfortable or unsafe.
 They can use this awareness to be as preventative as possible while enjoying this outlet of online communication.
 Safe practices will not guarantee that your child will not be exposed to mature content, but it can help them become conscientious when joining online chat rooms and comfortable coming to you with questions or concerns.